 Heather Ellis is an Australian writer, journalist and motorcyclist with 40 years of riding experience She rode her Yamaha TT600 enduro motorcycle through Africa, Europe, Central Asia and into China and Vietnam from 1993 to 1997.
-She also worked as a motorcycle courier in London on the TT600.
+She also worked for a year as a motorcycle courier in London.

 7th March 2014

 MOTORCYCLE TRAFFIC FILTERING IN VICTORIA

 A push to legitimise traffic filtering by motorcyclists is underway in Victoria.

 Support is set to swing marginal Liberal-held seats to Labor to reflect their promise to support recommendation 59 of the Parliamentary Inquiry in Motorcycling 2012.

 Traffic filtering by motorcyclists will be legal in NSW from 1 July 2014.
 The first state in Australia to do so.For news reports: Motorcycle filtering legal in NSW Australia

 Lets make Victoria be the next State.

 Please show your suppor to legitimise traffic filtering by motorcyclists and scooter riders when it is safe to do so.
 Please contact your Victorian State politician.

 To read the Recommendations of the Parliamentary Inquiry into Motorcycles 2012.